Event

 Introduction

-The global protests that followed the public murder of George Floyd in 2020 forced conversations about systemic racism and its impact on marginalised communities.
-Individuals and institutions lined up to pledge to confront their biases and work toward dismantling structures that perpetuate racial injustice.
-Reprehension at Mr Floyd’s murder re-ignited debates around the legacy of colonialism and the inter-generational trauma that many recognise as a legacy of the centuries-long trade in enslaved Africans[1].
+The global protests following George Floyd’s brutal murder by US police in 2020 forced conversations about systemic racism and its impact on marginalised communities and sparked debates on the legacy of colonialism and the inter-generational trauma that many recognise as a legacy of the ‘slave’ trade[1].

 Why Reparations?
 Why Now?